pranigopu/appliedStatistics/expansion/AD: Approximating distributions.md

 - $X \times ... \times X$ ($n$ times) as $X^n$
 - $M \bigotimes ... \bigotimes M$ ($n$ times) as $M^n$

-#### Product measure of a probability measure
+##### 0.2.2.1.
+Product measure of a probability measure
 A product measure of a probability measure is the product measure of two or more copies of the probability measure, and results in an independent joint probability distribution (_independent means that no component of the joint outcome affects the others_).
 Hence, $\mathbb{P}^n$ represents the joint distribution of tuples of $n$ independently drawn samples.

-### Probability distribution related
+### 0.3.
+Probability distribution related
-#### Support of a distribution
+#### 0.3.1.
+Support of a distribution
-The support of a distribution is the set of values for which the mass (for discrete distributions) or density (for continuous distributions) is non-zero.
+The set of values for which the mass (for discrete distributions) or density (for continuous distributions) is non-zero.
 Equivalently, we can define the support of a distribution as the smallest set of values for which the probability mass is $1$.

+#### 0.3.2.
+Spread of a distribution
+The deviation of distributed values from the distribution mean.
+This can be measured in many ways, such as variance, standard deviation, mean deviation, interquartile range, etc. Convergence of the spread of a distribution to a specific interval refers to the asymptotic rise with respect to some variable $k$ in the proportion of the mass of the distribution concentrated in the interval.
+Asymptotic rise in proportion means that the proportion capable of reaching arbitrarily close to $1$, given a large enough $k$.

-#### Sum of two distributions
+#### 0.3.3.
+Sum of two distributions
 Given:

 - $\displaystyle +:\mathbb{R} \rightarrow \mathbb{R}, (x_1, x_2 ... x_n) \mapsto \sum_{i=1}^n x_i$